JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 So many measurements which has to been done immediately since the quadrotor's initial condition may not be sustainable.
 That's why I recommend set initial condition at hover state.

-* The 3rd part of A corresponds to continuity on each waypoints, here I use 4th derivative.

 ## 3. The problems I might work on in the future.
 * Do trial of making the whole trajectory expressed as one polynomial.
 See what will happen.